 Entrants to the profession start as probation service officers (PSOs).
 The salary range for PSOs is £22,039 to £27,373 on the National Probation Service (NPS) Pay Band 3.

-Salaries for probation service officers (PSOs) range from £21,391 - £27,102.
+Salaries for qualified probation officers range from £29,038 to £36,084 (Band 4).

 The normal working week is 37 hours.
 Occasional work outside of normal office hours may be required.

 Holiday entitlement for probation officers in the NPS starts at 25 days per year plus public holidays.

 Probation officers may be office based, but they are expected to travel frequently around the local community within the working day.
 They may also visit clients in their homes.

 Probation officers may be based in courts, in prisons or managing approved premises, which provide residential accommodation for offenders and ex-offenders.

 Self-employment is not an option.
 However, PSOs and qualified probation officers can obtain temporary or sessional work.

 Family friendly policies and practices are widely available, such as paid maternity and paternity leave and flexible working practices.
 Part-time work and job-share opportunities are available.

 There are currently more women than men working in probation in all grades other than management, where the gender split is roughly equal.